No items found.

 My latest book, The Couple at No. 9, is about Saffy and Tom, who find two bodies buried in their garden while building a kitchen extension.
 This was inspired by a story I covered about a young couple in Winchester who were excavating their basement to install a kitchen when they found a skeleton.

-That skeleton turned out to be hundreds of years old, but it triggered the idea for a thriller.
-Then I let my imagination take me further, adding another layer: what if the house Saffy and Tom were renovating actually used to belong to her grandmother, Rose?
+That skeleton turned out to be hundreds of years old.
+Still, it triggered the idea for The Couple at No. 9.
+I let my imagination take me further, adding another layer: what if the house Saffy and Tom were renovating actually used to belong to her grandmother, Rose?
 And what if the murders had taken place 30 years before, when Rose lived there?
-And what if Rose couldn’t remember much about that time because she’s in a nursing home with dementia?
+And what if Rose couldn’t remember much about that time because she was in a nursing home with dementia?

 How I test my ideas